Development of road maintenance programmes

 Emergency works are an exception in that expenditure is linked to the immediate response and reinstatement of levels of service as a result of the impact of natural events, eg severe storm events.
 Funding is approved individually on a project basis, with start and end dates.

-Waka Kotahi expects approved organisations and Waka Kotahi (state highways) to follow Waka Kotahi’s Planning and investment principles in developing and delivering their road maintenance programmes.
+Waka Kotahi expects approved organisations and Waka Kotahi (state highways) to follow the Waka Kotahi Planning and investment principles in developing and delivering their road maintenance programmes.